10 Alarming Predictions for Deep Learning in 2018

 The demands for more ethical use of Artificial Intelligence will increase.
 The population is now becoming more aware of the disastrous effects of unintended consequences of automation run amok.
 Simplistic automation that we today find in Facebook, Twitter, Google, Amazon etc. can lead to unwanted effects on society.

 We need to understand the ethics of deploying machines that are able to predict human behavior.
 Facial recognition is one of the more dangerous capabilities that we have at our disposal.
-Algorithms that can generate media that is indistinguishable from reality is going to become a major problem.
-We as a society need to make the rapid transition to begin demanding that AI be used solely for the benefit of society as a whole and not as a weapon to increase inequality.
+Algorithms that can generate media that is indistinguishable from reality is going to become a major problem as well.
+We as a society need to make the rapid transition to begin demanding AI to be used solely for the benefit of society as a whole and not as a weapon to increase inequality.

 Prepare for Impact!